thomasdarimont/terraform-provider-keycloak/README.md

 After cloning the repository, you can build the project by running `make build`.

+### Debugging

+We support remote debugging via [delve](https://github.com/go-delve/delve) via the make target `build-debug` and `run-debug`.

+To debug the plugin, proceed as follows:
+1) Run `make build-debug`
+2) Run `make run-debug`
+3) Attach a remote debugger to the printed local address, e.g. `127.0.0.1:58772` from your IDE.
+4) Copy the `TF_REATTACH_PROVIDERS='{...}'` env variable, that is printed by the delve debugger after attachment.
+5) In a separate terminal prepend the `TF_REATTACH_PROVIDERS='{...}'` env variable to your `terraform ...` command

+Note that we use the delve options to wait for a debugger.
+This allows us to debug the complete plugin lifecycle.

+Note for Goland users, there is a preconfigured remote debugger configuration called `local debug`.

+### Debugging Example

+The easiest way to play with the remote debugger setup is the bundled example project.
+To use that run `make build-example-debug` and follow the steps above.

 ### Local Environment

 You can spin up a local developer environment via [Docker Compose](https://docs.docker.com/compose/) by running `make local`.